-Sr. No. Particulars Erstwhile ODI law New ODI law Definition Overseas Investment Oversea Portfolio Investment (OPI) Analysis the capital b.
+Sr. No. Particulars Erstwhile ODI law New ODI law 1 Definition of Overseas Direct Investment (ODI) and Overseas Portfolio Investment (OPI) ODI means: a.
+Investment by contribution to the capital b.
 Subscription to Memorandum of Association c.
 Purchase of existing shares of a foreign entity either by market purchase or private placement or through stock exchange but does not include portfolio investment.
-(Portfolio investment was not explicitly defined in the regulations). investment is less than 10% of paid-up equity capital of a listed foreign entity.
-OPI means investment, other than ODI, in foreign securities, but not in any unlisted debt instruments or any security issued by a person resident in India who is not in IFSC. estments in unlisted entity, irrespective of
+(Portfolio investment was not explicitly defined in the regulations).
+ODI means: a.
+Investment by acquisition of unlisted equity capital of a foreign entity b.
+Subscription as a part of the Memorandum of Association c.
+Investment in 10% or more of paid-up equity capital of a listed foreign entity d.
+Investment with control where investment is less than 10% of paid-up equity capital of a listed foreign entity.
+OPI means investment, other than ODI, in foreign securities, but not in any unlisted debt instruments or any security issued by a person resident in India who is not in IFSC.